StephanErb/aurora-expedition/README.md

     # start rolling job update
     aurora update start devcluster/www-data/devel/toyserver toyserver.aurora

-The status of the update can be checked via the Aurora update UI, but also by checking the HTML output of the individual instances:
+The status of the update can be checked via the Aurora update UI, or by looking at the HTML output of the individual instances:

 * http://aurora.local:8081/mname/www-data/devel/toyserver/0
 * http://aurora.local:8081/mname/www-data/devel/toyserver/1